 The carafem procedure is a safe and effective method of early abortion.
-This process is also known as “manual aspiration” and has been called one of the most safe and effective methods of abortion around the world for decades.
+This process is also known as “aspiration abortion” or “surgical abortion” – even though there is no surgery involved.
+We know it is one of the most safe and effective methods of abortion around the world.
 Performed in our private office, the process takes about 2-7 minutes — about the same amount of time as a regular pap smear.
 Your physician will use a small, quiet handheld aspiration device that will quickly and gently remove the contents of your uterus, similar to releasing your period all at once.
 A caring staff person will focus on your comfort by offering to play soft music and providing a warming heat pad to lessen cramping.
 Some clients prefer to bring a support person of their choosing into the exam room with them as well.

 What to expect

 - Most of your visit will occur in a private office, where your clinician will walk you through what to expect both during and after the procedure.
 Your clinician will use a variety of written and digital materials to make sure all of your questions are answered.
 She will also perform any laboratory testing you may need at this time.
 You will be in our office for around 90 minutes total, but the procedure itself only takes around 5 minutes.